open5e/open5e/source/monsters/tome-of-beasts/V/vaettir.rst

 **Corpse Breath (Recharge 5-6).** The vættir spews forth a 15‑foot cone of putrid gas.
-Those caught in the area must succeed on a DC 13 Constitution saving throw or become poisoned for 1d4 rounds.
+Those caught in the area must succeed on a DC 13 Constitution saving throw or become :ref:`srd:poisoned` for 1d4 rounds.

 **Maddening Gaze (1/Day).** The vættir can lock eyes with a creature and drive it mad.
-Any creature within 30 feet of a vættir that is the focus of its gaze must make a DC 12 Charisma saving throw or become confused (as the spell) for 1d4 rounds.
+Any creature within 30 feet of a vættir that is the focus of its gaze must make a DC 12 Charisma saving throw or become confused (as the :ref:`srd:confusion` spell) for 1d4 rounds.
 If the save is successful, the target is immune to the effect for 24 hours.